What is it?

 Lots of thanks to the following people:

-- Donald E. Knuth & Leslie Lamport (for TeX & LaTeX, for creating probably - uhm no - by far the best typesetting system)
+- Donald E. Knuth & Leslie Lamport (for TeX & LaTeX, for creating and sharing one of the best typesetting systems)

 - Christian Schenk (for MiKTeX, an easy way to get a TeX distribution)